Okay, so you just got a brand new Chromebook and you’re looking for instructions on how to do one of the most basic things- right-clicking.

 On Chrome OS, right and middle clicking work differently.

-How to use the trackpad (perform a left-click)
+How to use the trackpad (or a basic perform a left-click)

 Simply tap on the touchpad with a single finger and your laptop will register it as a left-click.